Jack Leslie (Australian footballer)

-Jack Leslie (born 27 April 1995) is a professional Australian rules footballer who played for the Gold Coast Football Club in the Australian Football League (AFL).
+Jack Leslie (born 27 April 1995) is a professional Australian rules footballer who played for the Gold Coast Suns in the Australian Football League (AFL).
 He was recruited by Gold Coast with the 20th overall selection in the 2013 national draft.
-He now plays for Williamstown Football Club in the Victorian Football League (VFL).

 AFL career

 Leslie made his AFL debut against Essendon in round 22 of the 2014 season.
 He got the late call up after Daniel Gorringe withdrew.
 Leslie kept his spot for the following round against West Coast.